 - 6 February – 90 migrants were brought here after being encountered in the Dover area (in eight boats) while trying to reach the UK.
 The Home Office said all of those found, apart from the group detained by Kent Police, were taken to Dover where they were medically assessed before being transferred to immigration officials to be interviewed.
 They were said to be of Syrian, Yemeni, Egyptian, Iraqi, Senegalese, Malian and Guinean descent (see media report).

-January: Total for month = 94
+January: Total for month as recorded by individual reported incidents = 94

 - January – 94 migrants were brought to the UK after making the attempted crossing between 20 – 27 January, according to figures from the UK and French authorities (see media report).